nataliammangas/nataliammangas/README.md

 ## About me
 *  :computer: Graduated in Tourism field.
 *  :briefcase: I'm looking for a job in the area of Web Development.
-*  :woman_student:	I'm currently learning web development, focusing on Frontend development area.
+*  :woman_student:	I'm currently learning web development, focusing on Frontend development area and UX/UI Design.
 *  :computer:	Doing online courses to learn something new every day.

 ###### Connect with me on: